 Ultra-rapid detox involves sedating patients while giving them a medication that causes rapid withdrawal.
 The belief was that patients would sleep through the worst parts of withdrawal.

-The goal of medication-assisted detox is to rid the body of dangerous substances and make the patient feel as comfortable as possible.
-A physician or a trained support staff comprising nurses and other behavioral health experts oversees the detox process.
+The goal of medication-assisted treatment is to rid the body of dangerous substances and make the patient feel as comfortable as possible.
+A physician or a trained support staff comprising nurses and other behavioral health experts oversees the process.

 Most medications treat side effects of withdrawal such as headaches, fevers, nausea, seizures or tremors.
 There are no medications that quicken the body’s ability to get rid of drugs, but some medications can reduce cravings.

-Doctors prescribe benzodiazepines to treat anxiety, sleep problems and symptoms of alcohol withdrawal.
+Doctors prescribe benzodiazepines to treat anxiety, sleep problems and alcohol withdrawal symptoms.
 Benzos are the drug of choice for patients detoxing from alcohol, but they’re more commonly used at inpatient facilities than outpatient centers because they have a high potential for abuse.